 Carolinas College is in compliance with the Cleary Act of the Higher Education Act of 1965.
-The campus security policy and campus crime statistics are available from the dean of student services.
+The campus security policy is available on the College's distance education platform, Moodle, and the crime statistics are available on the College's Web site.
 The College is in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act and students or applicants with a qualified disability may contact the dean of student services for more information.